colinsmith3/colinsmith3/README.md

 ## Things I've worked with

-C++, Java, HTML, CSS, JavaScript, C, Swift, Python, R, (In order of proficency)
+C++, Java, HTML, CSS, JavaScript, C, Swift, Python, R

 ## About Me
 - 👀 I'm currently looking for an internship for summer 2022 and/or a part-time job until graduation